pboyer/verb/README.md

 <strong>verb</strong> is a library for creating and manipulating NURBS surfaces and curves in many languages including JavaScript.

 verb provides advanced tools like derivative evaluation, adaptive tessellation, and intersection.
-Verb provides a parallel execution runtime via WebWorkers in modern browsers.
+Verb provides a concurrent execution runtime via WebWorkers in modern browsers and is suitable for use in a datacenter or in the browser.

-### API Status : Unstable
+### API Status : Stabilish

-verb is in a period of active, heavy development.

 ###Getting started